 Councilmember Gaylord was born and raised in Raleigh.
 He is a proud graduate of Aldert Root and Hunter Elementary Schools, Ligon Middle School, Broughton High School and UNC-Chapel Hill.
 He received his undergraduate and MBA degrees from UNC-Chapel Hill.
 He is married and has a daughter, Gigi, and twin boys Mont and Demetri.

-In October 2013, he was re-elected and began serving his third term as a member of the Raleigh City Council.
+In October 2015, he was re-elected and began serving his fourth term as a member of the Raleigh City Council.

-Since 2004, he has worked for Kane Realty Corporation, currently serving as general manager of North Hills.
+Since 2004, he has worked for Kane Realty Corporation, currently serving as managing director of North Hills.

 When asked how Raleigh has changed since he has been in office, Mr. Gaylord stated, "Raleigh has continued to grow in prominence at a national level.
 Our Comprehensive Plan has been updated, our new Unified Development Ordinance is in full swing, and we have continued to grow.

 "We have continued to protect neighborhoods, provide bicycling and pedestrian facilities, protect our environment, provide adequate clean water, promote transit, create jobs, provide for the arts, provide public safety and promote business, all while fighting to keep taxes low," he said.

 "I believe we need to manage growth in a thoughtful, comprehensive way," Mr. Gaylord said.
 "We must continue to improve our roads, provide more transportation choices, and work closely with neighboring cities and towns to plan for growth and find innovative solutions to our transportation challenges."